A semi-ordinary $p$-stabilization of Siegel Eisenstein series for symplectic groups and its $p$-adic interpolation: Introduction

-The aim of the present article is to know how to formulate this phenomenon in the case of Siegel modular forms, that is, automorphic forms on the symplectic group ${\rm Sp}_{2n}(\mathbb{Q})$ of arbitrary genus $n\ge1$.
-To be more precise, for each even integer $\kappa>n+1$, let $E_{\kappa}^{(n)}$ be the holomorphic Siegel Eisenstein series of weight $\kappa$ for ${\rm Sp}_{2n}(\mathbb{Z})$ (to be defined in more general settings in \S 2 below).
-For each rational prime $p$, we define a certain $p$-stabilization map $E_{\kappa}^{(n)} \mapsto (E_{\kappa}^{(n)})^*$ by means of the action of a linear combination of $ (U_{p,n})^i$\,'s for $i=0,1, \cdots, n$, where $U_{p,n}$ denotes a generalized Atkin $U_p$-operator (cf. Equation (10) below), so that the corresponding eigenvalue of $U_{p,n}$ is $1$.
-Throughout the article, in the same tradition as Skinner-Urban \cite{S-U06}, we call such eigenform {\it semi-ordinary} at $p$ (cf. Remark 3.3 below).
-Moreover, we derive an explicit formula for all Fourier coefficients of the resulting eigenform $(E_{\kappa}^{(n)})^*$, which can be regarded as a natural generalization of the equation (2) (cf. Theorem 3.2 below).
-As a consequence of the above issues, we show in Theorem 3.5 below the existence of a formal Fourier expansion with coefficients in $\mathcal{L}={\rm Frac}(\Lambda)$ specializing the semi-ordinary $p$-stabilized Siegel Eisenstein series $(E_{\kappa}^{(n)})^*$ at $X=(1+p)^\kappa -1$ for any $\kappa$ taken as above.
-In addition, we also show the fact that after taking a suitable constant multiple, the above-mentioned formal Fourier expansion is indeed a $\Lambda$-adic Siegel modular form of genus $n$ and tame level 1 in the sense of Taylor \cite{Tay88}, which can be viewed as a complete satisfactory generalization of Fact 1.1 (cf. Theorem 3.7 below).
+Following in the tradition of Skinner-Urban \cite{S-U06}, in the case where $n >1$, we call $(E_{\kappa,\,\chi}^{(n)})^*$ {\it semi-ordinary} at $p$.
+Moreover, we derive an explicit formula for all Fourier coefficients of $(E_{\kappa,\,\chi}^{(n)})^*$, which can be regarded as a natural generalization of the equation (2) (cf. Theorem 4.2 below).
+As a consequence of the above issues, we first show in Theorem 4.4 below the existence of a formal Fourier expansion with coefficients in $\mathcal{L}={\rm Frac}(\Lambda)$ associated to $\chi\omega^a$ with some nonnegative integer $a$, whose specialization at $X=(1+p)^\kappa -1$ coincides with the semi-ordinary $p$-stabilized Siegel Eisenstein series $(E_{\kappa,\,\chi}^{(n)})^*$ for any $\kappa$ taken as above.
+Finally in \S 5, for a fixed odd prime number $p$, we show that after taking a suitable constant multiple, the above-mentioned formal Fourier expansion is indeed a $\Lambda$-adic form of genus $n$ and level $Mp^{\infty}$ (or tame level $M$ in the sense of Taylor \cite{Tay88}) with character $\chi\omega^a$, which can be viewed as a satisfactory generalization of Fact 1.1 (cf. Theorem 5.4 below).

-\begin{acknow} The author is deeply grateful to Professors S. B{\"o}cherer, H. Hida, H. Katsurada, A.A.
-Panchishkin, R. Schulze-Pillot and J. Tilouine for their valuable suggestions and comments.
-He also thank Professor T. Ikeda and Dr. S. Takemori for providing him with some useful information from their papers even before their public distributions.
-This research was partially supported by the JSPS Grant-in-Aid for Scientific Research (No.\,23224001 and No.\,22340001). \end{acknow}
+\begin{acknow} The author is deeply grateful to Professors S. B{\"o}cherer, H. Hida, T. Ikeda, H. Katsurada, A.A.
+Panchishkin, V. Pilloni, R. Schulze-Pillot and J. Tilouine for their valuable suggestions and comments.
+This research was partially supported by the JSPS Grant-in-Aid for Young Scientists (No.26800016). \end{acknow}